-five years, or did not have an opinion on changes Key improvements (suggested by households with a child in school)
+Blank graph portions were either not present for the past five years, or did not have an opinion on changes.

+Key improvements (suggested by households with a child in school)

 - Host Community HH

 - 1. Improved access to learning materials

 - 2. Lower school fees

-- Better qualified teachers and more
+- Better qualified teachers and smaller

 - ♣ Displaced Community HH

 - 1. Improved access to learning materials

 - 2. Lower school fees

-- 3. Better transportation to school and more learning spaces
+- 3. Better qualified teachers, smaller class sizes, and more learning spaces